Global-Local Interaction in Cross-Border Governance

 Sigrid Quack and Olga Malets, Technische Universität München

 Transnational institutional development, by definition, involves interaction between a diverse range of actors who are situated in local as well as global fields of action.
 This project addresses how different types of global-local interaction, such as trickle-down and trickle-up effects or recursive feedback, shape governance trajectories.
 The aim is to develop a theoretical framework to synthesize results from the research groups' longitudinal and multi-level analyses in different governance fields.
 These fields include: accounting standards, copyright and patent regulation, forest certification, conservation rules, labor standards, and microfinance.
 Empirical studies of these fields are to be published in an edited volume.
 Project duration: April 2012 to July 2014.

 Malets, Olga, 2011: From Transnational Voluntary Standards to Local Practices: A Case Study of Forest Certification in Russia.
 MPIfG Discussion Paper 11/7.
 Cologne: Max Planck Institute for the Study of Societies.

-Malets, Olga/Sigrid Quack, 2012: Projecting the Local into the Global: Trajectories of Participation in Transnational Standard-Setting.
-Paper published on SSRN.
-Forthcoming 2013 in: Gili Drori/Markus Höllerer/Peter Walgenbach (eds.), Organizations and Managerial Ideas: Global Themes and Local Variations in Organization and Management.
+Malets, Olga/Sigrid Quack, 2014: Projecting the Local into the Global: Trajectories of Participation in Transnational Standard-setting.
+In: Gili Drori/Markus Höllerer/Markus and Peter Walgenbach (eds.), Global Themes and Local Variations in Organization and Management.
 Perspectives on Glocalization.
 London: Routledge, 325-338.